 Both Donna and Rose even get twinkly golden eyes.

-Also both “Doomsday” and “Journey’s End” feature memorably heartbreaking and tragic departures of companions who do go on to still live normal and happy lives, but unfortunately the Doctor is unable to see them ever again.
+Also both “Doomsday” and “Journey’s End” feature tragic departures of companions who do go on to still live normal and happy lives, but unfortunately the Doctor is unable to see them ever again.
 Both “Doomsday” and “Journey’s End” also revolve around multiple universes being threatened too.

 Not every Dalek story in the classic era had to involve the fate of the entire universe.
 Many were actually quite low key like “The Daleks”, “Power of the Daleks”, “Death to the Daleks”, “Revelation of the Daleks” and “Resurrection of the Daleks”.
 Power in particular is very low key.
 It simply involves a few Daleks on a far flung earth colony.

-Of course as to why Moffat era Daleks were so much less powerful than Davies’s Daleks I have no idea.
+Of course as to why Moffat era Daleks were so much less powerful than Davies’s Daleks in universe I have no idea.
 My head canon was that the Progenitor Daleks were weaker because they were created from the old Dalek empire before the Time War, during the events of the classic era.
 Even though they were purer they were more primitive.
-I quite like the idea that the last of the RTD era Daleks could have given the Paradigm Daleks all of this advanced technology like the reality bomb and weaponry that could have taken on the time lords, but they lost it all in their desire to remain pure.
+I quite like the idea that the last of the RTD era Daleks could have given the Paradigm Daleks all of their advanced technology like the reality bomb, but they lost it all in their desire to remain pure.

 Finally another problem with Davies era Daleks is that because they were meant to be a near extinct race, every story had to feature yet another group of Daleks who somehow survived the war that had supposedly killed them all.
 I was beginning to wonder if any Daleks had actually died in the Time War so many of them had survived!